Eucalyptus scopulorum: Description

 Eucalyptus scopulorum is a tree that typically grows to a height of 8 m and forms a lignotuber.
 It has soft, corky, pale grey bark on the trunk and branches.
 Young plants and coppice regrowth have stems that are more or less square in cross-section and dull greyish green leaves that are egg-shaped, 35-110 mm long and 25-50 mm wide.
 Adult leaves are the same shade of dull green on both sides, lance-shaped to broadly lance-shaped, 60-110 mm long and 15-38 mm wide, tapering to a petiole 8-25 mm long.
-The flower buds are arranged on the ends of branchlets in groups of seven on an branched peduncle 7-15 mm long, the individual buds on pedicels 6-9 mm long.
+The flower buds are arranged on the ends of branchlets in groups of seven on a branched peduncle 7-15 mm long, the individual buds on pedicels 6-9 mm long.
 Mature buds are oval to diamond-shaped, 7-9 mm long and about 4 mm wide with a conical operculum.
 Flowering has been recorded in October and the flowers are white.
 The fruit is a woody barrel-shaped or conical capsule 6-9 mm long and 5-7 mm wide with the valves below rim level.